Our 2-Generation (2-Gen) Approach

 Children living in poverty are five times more likely to drop out of high school than their higher-income peers, and only nine percent will obtain a college degree.
 Even in the prosperous Greater Bay Area, more than one in four children live in poverty.
 When these children go to school hungry, sick or worried about challenges at home, they are not prepared to focus in the classroom and often fall behind in school.

-At United Way Bay Area, we’re working to provide services that address the needs of the entire family under one roof.
+At United Way Bay Area, we’re working in elementary schools, middle schools and community colleges to provide services that address the needs of the entire family under one roof.

 We realize that when parents are working hard and still struggling to get by, there’s less time for everything else—including their kids.